-For instance, businesses can prioritize sourcing from suppliers demonstrating a solid sustainability commitment.
-This aligns with increasing consumer preference for sustainable products and helps businesses mitigate potential risks associated with environmental regulations and standards.
+For instance, businesses can prioritize sourcing from suppliers, demonstrating a solid sustainability commitment.
+This aligns with increasing consumer preference for sustainable products and helps companies to mitigate potential risks associated with environmental regulations and standards.

 Price: More Than Just A Number

 While price will always be a significant consideration, businesses should strive to understand the cost of their sourcing decisions.
 This includes considering hidden costs such as shipping and handling, customs and duty fees, and the potential costs of poor quality, such as returns and warranty claims.